jacebenson/jace.pro/content/post/2016-03-24-5-rules-for-emails/index.md

 1. Ability to trigger the notification from any server side script.
 2. Faster prototyping of the notification.
 Why?
-Because you can trigger the notification on sysevent.
+Because you can trigger the notification on `sysevent`.
 3. Events can also trigger Script Actions which allow you to run server scripts.
 4. Workflow notifications are more limited in options than the same